Careto: Tradition

+Caretos on the "hunt" for single woman.

 The Caretos party is part of an age-old tradition that is celebrated in Portugal on Shrovetide.
 In Trás-os-Montes it is celebrated in several villages in the municipalities of Vinhais, Bragança, Macedo de Cavaleiros (especially Podence) and Vimioso, and in the Alto Douro in Lazarim in the municipality of Lamego.

 In winter, at sunset, a festive season begins in the region of Trás-os-Montes that goes on until Carnival, full of moments of fun that stir up the streets of cities and villages.
 It is a time of celebration that symbolizes rejuvenation and the beginning of a new cycle, both in nature and in social life.

 A large part of these festivities, which still exist in small towns in Portugal and Spain, are particularly popular during the period known as the “Cycle of the 12 days”, which runs from Christmas to the Epiphany (Twelfth Day).
 At these festivities, young people have, similar to what happened in some civilizations of antiquity, to show evidence that they are able to take on a more active role in the life of the communities in which they are inserted, since among the elderly and children, they are the strongest element.
 Thus, these celebrations are also manifestations of social cohesion.

 The Feast of Boys, which is also called Feast of Santo Estêvão, is probably the most important.
 It is a tradition that originates from ancient rituals of passage from adolescence to adulthood.
 Early in the morning, the boys parade through the streets with the typical colorful costumes and Caretos, provoking, rattling and interacting with the population, in great revelry.
 Also, the Feast of the Kings (or Epiphany), despite being associated with the birth of Jesus Christ, continues, in many villages, to be celebrated with the presence of these masked boys.

 The Shrovetide Chocalheiro is the pinnacle of irreverent manifestations that at this time are not only allowed, but also constitute an attraction and make news.
 In some areas of the region, it is on this day that the masked figures of Death, the Devil and the Censorship take to the streets, committing the most diverse misdeeds.
 Shrove Tuesday and the prior Sunday are the days when the Caretos are most active.
 They appear in groups from every corner of the village running and shouting excitedly, frightening the people and “robbing” all the wineries.
 The main target of these masquerade groups are single young women, who make them climb to the top of walls and verandas.

 A little throughout the region of Trás-os-Montes and Alto Douro, this is a time of celebration announced by the sound of the bagpipes of the rounds, it is the time of processions, loas, community meals and collections.

 Scholars associate the Careto tradition with memories of magical practices related to agrarian fertility cults.